ubccpsc/classy/docs/instructor/autograde.md

 ### [Container Output](#container-output-details)

-Container output is data produced by a grading run that a course decides to retain.
-Output data can be accessed by the URL convention: `https://{course}.students.cs.ubc.ca/portal/resource/{container exec ID}/{admin, staff, or admin}/{filename.xyz}`.
-The URL is a protected route accessible by authorized users.

 - [ ] Your container logic places any output data, if it needs to persist, in the `/output` path following this convention:
   `/output/admin/`
   `/output/staff/`